-100 Women Who Care Mississauga gathers three times per year, to raise money for local charities.
-(In 2021, our inaugural year, we are meeting twice.)
+100 Women Who Care Mississauga is a community group that gathers three times per year to raise money for local charities.
+Since its inception in April 2021, our Chapter has raised over $84,200 for Mississauga-based charities from only seven Giving Circles.

-We bring together 100 women in Mississauga, who care about local community causes and who are committed to community service, for one hour three times per year.
-Members nominate local charities which have an immediate need, they are vetted according to our chapter’s guidelines, and three are chosen at random three (3) weeks before each Giving Circle.
-At our meetings, the three charities present their cause and we vote to determine who will receive our collective donation.
-Then, we each write a $100 cheque to the charity with the most votes.
+We bring together 100 women in Mississauga who care about local community causes and are committed to community service, for one hour three times per year.
+Members nominate local charities which have an immediate need, they are vetted according to our chapter’s guidelines, and three are chosen at random one week before each Giving Circle.
+At our meetings, the three charities present their cause and we vote to determine who will receive our entire collective donation.
+Then, that very night, we each write a cheque or e-transfer to the charity with the most votes.

 We’re ALWAYS looking for more members to join us to support those who provide programs and services in our community.